CognitiveScale/cortex-enterprise/README.md

 ## Configure Cortex Dedicated Instance

-1. Login to your Azure Marketplace subscription and go to [CognitiveScale Cortex Cognitive Platform][0613da0c]
+1. Login to your Azure Marketplace subscription and go to [CognitiveScale Cortex Cognitive Platform][0613da0c] or search for "Cortex Cognitive Platform."
 2. Click CREATE.
 3. On the BASICS tab enter: